-HINU requires that any HINU Campus Advocate Coordinator, Investigator, Hearing Office, or any person designated by HINU to facilitate an informal resolution process not have a conflict of interest or bias for or against complainants or respondents generally or an individual complainant or respondent.
-HINU will ensure that the HINU Campus Advocate Coordinator, Investigator, Hearing Office, or any person designated by HINU to facilitate an informal resolution process receive training on (1) the definition of Sexual Harassment under this Policy, (2) the scope of HINU's education program or activity, (3) how to conduct an investigation and grievance process including hearings, appeals, as applicable, and (4) how to serve impartially including by avoiding prejudgment o
+HINU requires that any HINU Sexual Misconduct Response & Prevention Coordinator, Investigator, Hearing Office, or any person designated by HINU to facilitate an informal resolution process not have a conflict of interest or bias for or against complainants or respondents generally or an individual complainant or respondent.
+HINU will ensure that the HINU Sexual Misconduct Response & Prevention Coordinator, Investigator, Hearing Officer, or any person designated by HINU to facilitate an informal resolution process receive training on (1) the definition of sex discrimination, including sexual harassment under this Policy, (2) the scope of HINU's education program or activity, (3) how to conduct an investigation and grievance process including hearings, appeals, as applicable, and (4) how to serve impartially including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.